-The next several screens will guide you through the process of entering the basic up a survey in the system.
-If you wish to create multiple surveys for a given class, by clicking the " Add Survey " button on the Class Editor page. c information required to se , simply repeat this process Before you begin entering the survey data, we recommend that you prepa information about the students from the class who will be participating in th you will need this file later in the survey creation process.
+The next several screens will guide you through the process of entering the basic information required to set up a survey in the system.
+If you wish to create multiple surveys for a given class, simply repeat this process by clicking the "Add Survey" button on the Class Editor page.
+Before you begin entering the survey data, we recommend that you prepa information about the students from the class who will be participating in ti you will need this file later in the survey creation process.
 Information ab these files can be found here.
-Note that if you have created other surv will also be given the option of simply importing the student list from a prev are a file containing his survey, because out preparing veys for this class, you vious survey. elp is available at any time just click the Help link located in the upper-right co rner above.
+Note that if you have created other surv will also be given the option of simply importing the student list from a pre- his survey, because cout preparing veys for this class, you lelp is available at any time just click the Help link located in the upper-right co rner above.